bananaoomarang/webtask-ifttt-tutorial/pocket-tutorial.md

 + Vastly simplifies/eliminates the need for backend code, boiling it down into reusable, functional pieces.
 + Tamper proof (uses JSON Webtokens behind the scenes), and encrypted where they need to be

 You can play with the service online [here](https://webtask.io/tryit), and read more about it [here](https://webtask.io/docs), but what it amounts to is a safe and frictionless way to run custom micro-services.
+Perfect for extending IFTTT.

 ## Setup